Chapter 1

 Physical health and screen time

-That’s a lot of people who are struggling with the impacts on their health and wellbeing, but what exactly happens when we spend a lot of time in front of a screen?
+What exactly happens when we spend a lot of time in front of a screen?
 The following are physical symptoms associated with a lot of screen time.

 Cramping in the forearms, fingers and wrists